ogutubrenda/ds_project/README.md

 Recovery Speed: A quick recovery and continued operation indicate that the load balancer is robust and responsive to server failures.
 Performance View: Effective failure handling demonstrates resilience and reliability of the load balancer in maintaining service availability.
+A-4: Observations with Modified Hash Functions
+Experiment:

-A-4: Observations with Modified Hash Functions Experiment:Modified the hash functions H(i) and Φ(i, j) and repeated the experiments from A-1 and A-2.
+Modified the hash functions H(i) and Φ(i, j) and repeated the experiments from A-1 and A-2.
+Output:

-Output: Reported observations based on changes to hash functions.
+Reported observations based on changes to hash functions.
 Observations:

 Hash Function Impact: Changes in hash functions can affect how requests are distributed across servers.
 Analyzing the results of A-1 and A-2 with modified hash functions can reveal if the load distribution has improved or worsened.